Adolph Luetgert: Early life

 Adolph Louis Luetgert, born on December 27, 1845, was originally named Adolph Ludwig Lütgert.
 He was born in Gütersloh, located in the province of Westphalia, which is now a part of Germany.
 His parents, Christian Heinrich Lütgert and Margreta Sophia Severin, had a total of sixteen children; twelve other sons and two daughters.
 Adolph was the fourth born in the family.
 He had a twin brother named Heinrich Friedrich "Fritz" Luetgert, who died in 1894 or 1895.
-While Adolph Luetgert and his twin were growing up, their father dealt with animal hides and tallow wool, as well a dabbling in real estate.
+While Adolph Luetgert and his twin were growing up, their father dealt with animal hides and tallow wool, as well as dabbling in real estate.

 Luetgert's schooling lasted from about the age of seven until the age of fourteen, as was typical of the time for tradesmen's sons.
 He worked as an apprentice under Ferdinand Knabel, who taught him the tanning business.
 During his apprenticeship, Luetgert continued to live in Westphalia, and lived with his boss instead of his family.
 After working for Knabel for two and a half years, Luetgert began to travel around Germany, working wherever he could.
 At the age of nineteen, Luetgert traveled to London, England, where he stayed for about six months.
 He left because he was unable to find a job other than scrubbing restaurant floors.